Item Components and Structure

 Cohesion: All the elements of an item (i.e., given, stem, prompts, and answer options) should clearly relate to each other.
 All answer options should grammatically, logically, and directly answer the stem.

-• Answer options should avoid the use of words such as always, never, and completely to indicate an incorrect answer.
+- Distractors should avoid the use of absolutes (e.g., "always," "never," "only") and extremes (e.g., "eliminate," "solely") to indicate an incorrect answer.

 Focused stem: The stem should contain the central idea of the item, not the answer options.
-The student should be able to understand what is being asked without reading the answer options
+The student should be able to understand what is being asked without reading the answer options.

 Parallelism: Answer options should be parallel in nature.
 This means they should all start with the same part of speech and be in the same tense.
 For example, each option could start with a noun or a present-tense verb.